-Dubia roaches need to be housed in containers with smooth sides so they aren't able to climb out of their enclosure.
-Although they are not known to climb, they will be able to use rough-surfaced walls as toe holds and may reach the top of the enclosure.
+Dubia roaches need housing in containers with smooth sides, so they aren't able to climb out of their enclosure.
+Although they are not known to climb, they will be able to use rough-surfaced walls as toe holds and may reach the top of the habitat.
 Glass aquariums, 10 gallons at a minimum, or plastic tubs, 40 qt. at a minimum, can be used.
-Although the roaches can't climb, it's wise to cover their enclosure so unwanted materials, pests or household pets can't get in.
+Although the roaches can't climb, it's wise to cover their enclosure so unwanted materials, pests, or household pets can't get in.
 Aquariums can be covered with mesh screen covers used for reptiles.
-Most plastic tubs are sold with heavy duty plastic covers.
-In order to provide ventilation for a plastic tub, cut a hole in the cover, at least 6”x6” and hot-glue some vinyl mesh over the opening.
+Most plastic tubs are sold with heavy-duty plastic covers.
+In order to provide ventilation for a plastic container, cut a hole in the cover, at least 6" x6" and hot-glue some vinyl mesh over the opening.

 Heat and Humidity